novadaemon/filament-pretty-json/README.md

 php artisan vendor:publish --tag="filament-pretty-json-views"
 ```

-Also, yo can overwrite the css rules in your stylesheets.
+Also, you can overwrite the css rules in your stylesheets.

 ```css
 pre.prettyjson {